ntmedina/cristofori/README.md

-# Cristofori (wip)
+# Cristofori

-Cristofori is a digital piano created to help everyone who wants to practice or play a piano with no need to buy a *super expensive* instrument.
+[wip] Cristofori is a digital piano created to help everyone who wants to practice or play a piano with no need to buy a *super expensive* instrument.

 Hope you enjoy it,
-Let's rock!
+Let's rock.